Hkattelu/Hkattelu.github.io/_posts/2016-08-08-My-top-5-places-to-go-in-NYC.markdown

 layout: post
 title:  "My top 5 places to go in NYC"
 date:   2016-08-08 01:02:00 -0100
-categories: blog Other
+categories: blog Travel
-tags: [Other]
+tags: [Travel]
 ---

 When you've lived in queens for years and went to high school in manhattan you eventually